Credits required to graduate: 37

 Students choose from two different tracks based on their career goals: General Track and Industrial/Organizational Psychology Track.

-The program culminates with a practicum in psychology, which incorporates both fieldwork and one-on-one instructor supervision.
-The practicum aligns with your specialization and career interests to help you develop appropriate skills training in applied psychological settings, and concludes with the presentation of your master’s thesis, which demonstrates your ability to develop an applied research project.
+The program culminates with a thesis in psychology, which incorporates both fieldwork and one-on-one instructor supervision.
+The thesis aligns with your specialization and career interests to help you develop appropriate skills training in applied psychological settings, and concludes with the presentation of your master’s thesis, which demonstrates your ability to develop an applied research project.

 The general track is geared toward students who are interested in applying psychological principles to their profession.
 These students will take courses in psychobiology—the study of the biology of behavior—as well as human growth and development, enabling them to become acquainted with a range of issues and theories of individual and family development over the lifespan and prepare for careers including: